 Waiheke Island – If you’re heading to Waiheke Island then set off early so that you can spend the whole day there.
 You will have to spend up to $36 for the return ferry and then more for a bus ticket to get around the Island, but if you like your wine and beaches then $36 – $45 dollars for a day out is not too much to pay.
 (Check with the travel staff at your hostel to see if they have any ferry ticket specials) – Wine will cost extra!.

-One Tree Hill - One Tree Hill, & Cornwall Park, work together as neighbouring parks, together being the largest parkland in Auckland.
-Within the grounds you'll find the Auckland Stardome Observatory.
-If you enjoy looking at the night sky then definitely head here in the evening, it'll cost about $14 for entry.
+One Tree Hill – One Tree Hill & Cornwall Park, are neighbouring parks, together being the largest parkland in Auckland.
+Within the grounds you’ll find the Auckland Stardome Observatory.
+If you enjoy looking at the night sky then definitely head here in the evening, it’ll cost about $14 for entry.

 You might be on holiday but everyone likes to watch a movie now and then don’t they?
 But going to the cinema can be expensive… If you want to see the latest blockbusters then head to the cinemas on a Tuesday when it’s generally cheaper than going on any other day of the week.
 (For example, at todays prices go to the cinema on a Tuesday and it will cost you $12.50 to see the latest movies, go any other day of the week and it’ll cost you $18.50!)